theslimbrady/Vantomizer-Randomizer-for-Vanta.JS-Fog-Effect/README.md

 ## Instructions

-Use the provided CodePen / live link to use the tool or host the files on your own server to use.
-When you find an effect you like note the values and use them in the https://www.vantajs.com/ tool or alter the code as desired to use in your own project:
+Use the provided CodePen / GitHub pages link to use the tool or host the files on your own server to use.
+When you find an effect you like note the values or use the "Copy Code" button (doesn't work on CodePen) and use them in the https://www.vantajs.com/ tool or alter the code as desired to use in your own project:

 ```
 <script src="three.r134.min.js"></script>